-The service provider records and makes available the best possible medication history, including information relating to medicine allergies and adverse events involving medicines when commencing an episode of care.
+The Service records and makes available the best possible medication history, including information relating to medicine allergies and adverse events involving medicines when commencing an episode of care.

-Consumer outcome: My medication history is recorded and referred to during my care.
+My medication history is recorded and referred to during my care.

-Item Action Medication reconciliation 4.04 Clinicians take a best possible medication history as part of the assessment of a patient's suitability for cosmetic surgery and is reconfirmed as early as possible in the provision of cosmetic surgery 4.05 Clinicians review a patient's current medication orders against their best possible medication history and the documented plan for cosmetic surgery, and reconcile any discrepancies on presentation and at transitions of care Adverse events involving medicines 4.06 The service provider has processes for documenting a patient's history of medicine allergies and adverse events involving medicines and medical devices in the record for cosmetic surgery on presentation 4.07 The service provider has processes for documenting adverse events involving medicines and medical devices experienced by patients during an episode of care in the healthcare record and in the service provider's incident reporting system 4.08 The service provider has processes for reporting adverse events involving medicines and medical devices experienced by patients to: a.
-The patient's referring general practitioner b.
-Therapeutic Goods Administration, in accordance with its requirements
+Item Action Medication reconciliation 4.04 Clinicians take a best possible medication history as part of the assessment of a patient's suitability for cosmetic surgery and reconfirm the history as early as possible in the provision of cosmetic surgery and at transitions of care Adverse events involving medicines 4.05 The Service has processes for documenting a patient's history of medicine allergies and adverse events involving medicines and medical devices in the record for cosmetic surgery on presentation 4.06 The Service has processes for documenting adverse events involving medicines and medical devices experienced by patients during an episode of care in the healthcare record and in the Service's incident reporting system 4.07 The Service has processes for reporting adverse events involving medicines and medical devices experienced by patients to: a.
+Relevant clinicians involved in the patient's care b.
+The Therapeutic Goods Administration, in accordance with its requirements